-So, the range (in terms of u_c) for which limit cycling occurs is limited by the presence of viscous damping at higher angular velocities.
+So, the range (in terms of $u_c$ ) for which limit cycling occurs is limited by the presence of viscous damping at higher angular velocities.
 Moreover, there exists a range of input voltages for which both stable equilibria and stable limit cycles exist.
-This co-existence can be explained by the fact that the viscous friction is only dominant in a neighborhood (in state-space) of the equilibria and outside this neighborhood the Stribeck effect comes into play once more giving rise to limit cycling.
-On this limit cycle a steady-state balance between the 'stabilizing' effect of viscous friction (at higher velocities) and the 'destabilizing' effect of the Stribeck effect (at lower velocities) is attained.
-The magnitude of the range of angular velocities is determined by a balance between the level of this velocity weakening effect and viscous damping.
-The fact that such subtle balance between velocity weakening and viscous friction is a crucial factor in the qualitative steady-state behavior will be confirmed in the next section, in which the dependency of this behavior on these friction characteristics is studied.
+This co-existence can be explained by the fact that the viscous friction is only dominant in a neighborhood (in state-space) of the equilibria and outside this neighborhood the negative damping effect comes into play once more giving rise to limit cycling.
+On this limit cycle a steady-state balance between the 'stabilizing' effect of viscous friction (at higher velocities) and the 'destabilizing' effect of negative damping (at lower velocities) is attained.
+The magnitude of the range of angular velocities is determined by a balance between the level of negative damping and viscous damping.
+The fact that such subtle balance between negative damping and viscous friction is a crucial factor in the qualitative steady-state behavior will be confirmed in the next section, in which the dependency of this behavior on these friction characteristics is studied.

-Changes in the Friction Characteristics
+4.2 Changes in the Friction Characteristics

 The previous section shows that the friction characteristics largely determine whether or not limit cycling occurs.
 Now, we discuss the influence of these characteristics of the friction at the lower disc on the steady-state behavior of the system.
 In doing so, we use the friction model in figure 5(b) and the resulting bifurcation diagram, see figure 7, as a reference situation (i.e. the nominal case).
-The study of the stability of the equilibria in [15; 17] shows that these stability properties are closely connected to two specific friction characteristics: firstly, the Stribeck-effect and, secondly, the presence of viscous friction at higher velocities.
-Therefore, in this section we explicitly investigate the influence of these two friction characteristics on the steady-state behavior (bifurcation diagram).
-In order to isolate the influence of these two friction characteristics, we first change the friction model such that the level of the velocity weakening changes while the viscous damping level remains the same.
-Next, the friction model will be changed such that the viscous damping level changes, while the level of velocity weakening remains unchanged.
+The study of the stability of the equilibria in (Mihajlović, 2005; Mihajlović et al., 2005a; Mihajlović et al., 2005b) shows that these stability properties are closely connected to two specific friction characteristics: firstly, the negative damping/Stribeck-effect and, secondly, the presence of viscous friction at higher velocities.
+Furthermore, in (Mihajlović, 2005; Mihailović et al., 2005a) it is shown that when the level of positive damping in the friction at very small velocities is high enough in relation to the level of negative damping present at slightly higher velocities, torsional vibrations with and without stick-slip appear.
+Therefore, in this section we explicitly investigate the influence of these three friction characteristics (positive damping at very low velocities, negative damping at slightly higher velocities and viscous friction) on the steady-state behavior (bifurcation diagram).
+In order to isolate the influence of these friction characteristics, we first change the friction model only at very low velocities.
+Next, we change the friction model such that the negative damping changes while the friction characteristics at very low velocities and viscous damping level remain the same.
+Finally, the friction model is changed such that the viscous damping level changes, while the level of positive damping at very low velocities and the negative damping level remain unchanged.